HSWsac2/depot-ui/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

+### `./redeployDockerCompose.ps1`

+Builds and deploys the depot-ui as a local Docker container via docker-compose (after shutting down an old instance if it is still running).

+:warning: **This will not start any containers on which this service depends on.** Those have to be started seperately.